dazamar01/java-react-security/README.md

 # java-react-security
-Implementation of a Java-backend with rest services consumed by React
+Implementation of a Java-backend with rest services

-1. Hit the services
+#1.
+Hit the services

-# issues a GET request to retrieve tasks with no JWT
+## issues a GET request to retrieve tasks with no JWT
-# HTTP 403 Forbidden status is expected
+## HTTP 403 Forbidden status is expected
 curl http://localhost:8080/tasks

 ## registers a new user